 - Gently rinse your mouth before and after meals and at bedtime with one of the following solutions (Stir or shake the solution well, then swish it around and gently gargle, then spit it out.):

 - If you normally floss, keep flossing at least once a day unless you are told not to do so.
 Tell your doctor if this causes bleeding or other problems.
 If you do not usually floss, talk with your doctor before you start.

-- Keep lips moist with petroleum jelly, a mild lip balm, or cocoa butter.
+- Keep your lips moist with petroleum jelly, a mild lip balm, or cocoa butter.

 - Drink at least 2 to 3 quarts of fluids each day, if your doctor approves.

 - To promote healing, ask your doctor about using Maalox® or Milk of Magnesia®.
 You can use these products to help sores by allowing them to settle and separate, pouring the liquid off the top of the solution, and then swabbing the pasty part onto the sore area with a cotton swab.
 Rinse your mouth with water after letting the paste sit for 15 to 20 minutes.

 - Eat chilled foods and fluids (for instance, Popsicles, ice chips, frozen yogurt, sherbet, or ice cream).

-- Eat soft foods that are moist and easy to swallow.
+- Eat soft, moist foods that are easy to swallow.

 - Eat small, frequent meals of bland, moist, non-spicy foods.
 Avoid raw vegetables and fruits, and other hard, dry, or crusty foods, such as chips or pretzels.

 - Avoid very salty, spicy, or sugary foods.